-- 1-2 pair comfortable, lightweight, synthetic hiking pants - I lightweight long underwear top: silk, wool or synthetic equivalent (Capilene, Thermastat, or polypropylene)\ - 1 fleece or lightweight jacket - 1 puffy jacket - 1 ball cap or hat for protection from the sun - 1 rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric like Gore-tex - Underwear (bring a few pairs of moisture wicking, not cotton, for hiking) - Nightwear/Pajamas - 1 pair of gloves - 1-2 changes of comfortable clothes to wear around the house (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options!
+- 1-2 pair comfortable, lightweight, synthetic hiking pants - 1 pair shorts (optional with zipoff nylon pants) - 1 long-sleeved, lightweight shirt for protection from sun - 3-4 synthetic t-shirts - I medium-weight top layer (wool or fleece shirt or vest) - 1 lightweight long underwear top: silk, wool or synthetic equivalent (Capilene, Thermastat, or polypropylene) - 1 fleece or lightweight jacket - 1 rain jacket and rain pants/rain skirt: should be a waterproof/breathable fabric like Gore-tex - Underwear (bring a few pairs of moisture wicking, not cotton, for hiking) - Nightwear/Pajamas - 1 ball cap or hat for protection from the sun - 1 lightweight wool or fleece hat (Fall trip only) - 1 pair of gloves (Fall trip only) - Swimsuit (the house has a pool!) - 1-2 changes of comfortable clothes to wear around the house (e.g. pants and/or skirt, with a couple of tops) try Toad & Co for sustainable options!